 For trips longer than one night, it’s smart to bring a few comforts from home for your dog.
 Sleeping somewhere new can be stressful, after all.
 A toy or favorite blanket can go a long way in keeping your precious pooch calm and happy all trip long.

 Don’t forget to pack for the weather or location: Jackets, paw-protective shoes, and dog-safe sunscreen are just a few things to consider.
 In the midst of all the preparation, you’ll need to pack for yourself, too, so make sure to leave plenty of time for this step.

 Take a practice run

 If camping will be an entirely new experience for your dog, you might benefit from a little practice.
 Let your pup get to know your tent while you’re still at home — you can even spend a night “camping” in your backyard!

 Use this time to break in any new equipment you’d like to use on your trip.
 Make sure you can navigate any new backpacks or storage containers, too.
-This would be the perfect time to confirm that your dog’s harness and collar fit correctly since these basic accessories are some of the most important when it comes to outdoor safety.
+This would be the perfect time to confirm that your dog’s collar and harness fit correctly since these basic accessories are some of the most important when it comes to outdoor safety.